erdc/spt_lsm_autorapid_process/README.md

 # spt_lsm_autorapid_process
-Code to use to prepare input data for RAPID from ECMWF ERA Interim Data or NASA GLDAS/NLDAS/LIS data.
+Code to use to prepare input data for RAPID from Land Surface Models (LSM) such as ECMWF ERA Interim Data or NASA GLDAS/NLDAS/LIS data.

 ##Step 1: Install RAPID and RAPIDpy
 See: https://github.com/erdc-cm/RAPIDpy